The History of the Future

 That none of them will be safe.

 And that’s what happened.
-Notice he didn’t write astrologers, he wrote astronomers.
+Notice he didn’t write astrologers, he wrote astronomers, as if he knew that Astronomy would be born around 1607, and that astronomers would be persecuted.

 Around 1500, the Polish astrologer-turned-astronomer Nicolaus Copernicus developed his own Crazy Weird Theory: that the Earth, planets, and stars all revolved around the Sun, rather than the official view that all the others revolved around a flat Earth.
 He was afraid of ridicule and reprisals.
 His radical theories were only circulated in secret societies and at the Medici hidden library, until much later.
 [40]